Location Analysis: Peterborough-Stamford Wild Hunt - Part Four

 Expect, therefore, to be deeply discomforted by what follows.

 Beaufort's second choice was to extract more cash from her tenants.
 Of course, for that to work, her tenants had to have cash to extract.
-Given the wealth apparently evident at Collyweston Palace, one presumes they did.
+Given the wealth once evident at Collyweston Palace, one presumes they did.

 However, the area Beaufort administered from Collyweston was largely covered by Rockingham Forest hunting park.
 Parts of which (we're told) were off-limits to locals; while much of the rest was unavailable for farming or harvesting because it was covered by royal trees.